ddennis/Typescript-browserify-npm/README.md

     export default angular.module('app.home',[])
     // notice it's the static factory function which is called to register the directive .directive('myDirective', MyDirective.Factory());

+If you dont want to use ES6 classes, everything works as normal.

+TODO - add standard directive function

 **directives using your own interfaces**